nashon11/capstone-gitops/README.md

 - **Security Scanning**: GitHub Actions workflow with Trivy and kube-score
 - **Monitoring**: Prometheus and Grafana integration

+## 🔄 CI/CD Workflow

+The GitHub Actions workflow (`.github/workflows/ci-cd.yml`) includes these jobs:

+1. **Lint and Validate**:
+   - YAML linting
+   - Kubernetes manifest validation
+   - Kustomize build verification

+2. **Security Scan**:
+   - Container image scanning with Trivy
+   - Kubernetes manifest analysis with kube-score

+3. **Build and Push**:
+   - Builds Docker image
+   - Pushes to DockerHub with `latest` and commit SHA tags

+4. **Deploy**:
+   - Updates Kustomize manifests with new image tags
+   - Deploys to Kubernetes using kustomize
+   - Waits for rollout to complete

+5. **Notify**:
+   - Sends success/failure notifications to Slack (if configured)

 ## 🛠️ Tools Used

 - **Kubernetes**: Container orchestration